 Walter Gibson said Houdini intended to tour his full evening show for 10 seasons.
 But Houdini only completed one full season (36 weeks).
-His second season opened at the Majestic Theater in Boston in September 1926.
-Of course, he was struck down on Halloween of that year.
-An irony is that his 1926 advertising featured Halloween imagery.
+His second season opened at the Majestic Theater in Boston in September 1926 with two new effects; Buried Alive and Slicing A Women in Seven.
+But Houdini was struck down on Halloween of that year.
+An irony is that the advertising for the 3 Shows in One featured Halloween imagery.

 It must have been a heck of a show!

 |Houdini on stage (click to enlarge).|

 Thanks to John C. Hinson for the photo of Houdini on stage.
 "3 Shows In One" advert from Houdini A Pictorial Life by Milbourne Christopher.

 I first saw the "3 Shows In1" photo in the Doug Henning book.
 It was also when I first noticed Houdini wearing platform shoes with the extra large heels.
 This photo is interesting because it encapsulates the style of the stage magician of the first half of the 20th century.ReplyDelete

 We see the magician out front commanding the most attention.
 The assistants are upstage standing at stiff attention as if waiting for the Presidential helicopter to land.
 The props are arranged in the background in a decorative display so that the audience can ooh and ahh at them.